 4) Withdrawal is unimaginably painful.

 Withdrawal adds another painful layer to addiction, as explained by Caleb Backe, Health and Wellness Expert: “Withdrawal is a pain unlike any other.
 Physical and mental anguish.
 You may find yourself with chills, with sweats, cursing, yelling, angry and upset, hating everyone and everything, including yourself, and trembling like you have a temperature of 105.
 Day, night, sometimes it is all a gray blur.
 Sometimes it hits you all of a sudden, even after many days of being clean.
 And all that time you know there is an end, however brief, to your pain.
 A solution.”
+Due to the severity of these symptoms, sometimes people go into medical detox centers before rehab.
+In addition, it can be dangerous to detox alone.

 5) Maintaining sobriety is a challenge in and of itself.